 The couple washed the rabbit, blew-dried his fur, combed and fluffed him up to make him look like he was still alive.
 It was a masterpiece.
-Leaving their dog in the house, they snuck over to the, still absent, neighbors backyard and carefully place the cleaned up, fluffed up rabbit in a place he would usually played.
+Leaving their dog in the house, they snuck over to the absent neighbors backyard and carefully place the cleaned up, fluffed up rabbit in a place he would usually play.
 Then they snuck back to their house and waited…, and they wait… for what must have seemed like a terribly long time.
 Then they heard the other neighbors arrive…, and they listened.
 Nothing happened.
-So they went about the evening but still listening just in case they heard something.
+So they went about the evening but kept an ear open for any noise just in case they heard something.

 Then it happened.
 The woman neighbor started screaming.
 She was obviously very distraught… DUH.
-They starred at each other and decided they needed to go out and ASK “What ever was wrong”.
-Leaving their nervous and agitated dog in the house, they went out to their adjoining fence, peered over and saw their neighbors starring at the fluffed up dead rabbit.
+The couple stared at each other and decided they needed to go ASK “Whatever was wrong.”
+Leaving their nervous and agitated dog in the house, they went out to their adjoining fence, peered over they saw their neighbors staring at the fluffed up dead rabbit.
 Their neighbors were frozen in place not moving towards their pet.
-They were just starring at it.
-Then the couple asked in their most casual voice; “What’s wrong?”.
-The woman neighbor starred at them then she said.
-“He came back”.
-The couple with the dog looked at each other, the dead rabbit and asked; “What do you mean?”.
-The neighbors then said; “What we meant was our rabbit passed away yesterday and we buried him near his favorite spot.
-When we came home, there he was”, pointing to the fluffy dead rabbit.
-All the couple with the dog could say was “Oh”.
-The neighbor’s husband then moved towards their pet, the fluffy dead rabbit, and realized the rabbit was still dead.
+They were just staring at it.
+Then the couple asked in the most casual voice they could muster; “What’s wrong?.”
+The woman neighbor stared at them for a bit and said.
+“He came.”
+The couple with the dog looked at each other, and then the dead rabbit and asked; “What do you mean?.”
+The neighbors explained; “What we meant was our rabbit passed away yesterday and we buried him near his favorite spot.
+When we came home, there he was…. ,” pointing to the fluffy dead rabbit.
+All the couple with the dog could say was “Oh.”
+The neighbor’s husband then moved towards their deceased fluffy dead rabbit.
+He realized the rabbit was still dead.
 He looked upset AND very confused.

 That was when the couple with the dog noticed the hole in their neighbor’s garden.
-The couple starred at each other then gave their neighbors their condolences in the most sincerest fashion possible under the circumstances, went back to their house, closed the door, starred at each other again and then busted out laughing.
+The couple stared at each other then gave their neighbors their condolences in the most sincerest fashion possible.
+They turned and went back to their house, closed the door, stared at each other again and then busted out laughing.

 We later learned the couple had surmised that their dog had jumped the fence found the grave of his rabbit friend and dug him up.
 The dog was upset that the rabbit wasn’t moving and brought him to them for help, which explained his strange behavior.
 The couple never did tell their neighbors what they had done, how could they.
-They just keep it their own private secret.
-The rabbit was reburied in a different place; a new fence was put in place of the old one.
-A higher fence this time so that the dog couldn’t find himself over in their neighbors yard.
+They just keep it their private secret.
+The rabbit was reburied in a different place.
+A new fence was put in place of the old one; a higher fence this time so that the dog couldn’t find himself over in their neighbors yard.

 Sometimes it pays to “dig” a little deeper before we make a snap judgment or assumption, doesn’t it?